Search Website

 - Wheelchair accessible seating for guests is available on various levels of Canada Life Place.
 Please inform your ticket-taker of your need for accessible seating and someone will assist you to these locations.

-- For guests requiring accessible seating, tickets in an accessible seating location will be provided for themselves and one companion.
-Additional guests within the same party will be provided with tickets in general guest seating as close as possible to the accessible seating location, often located directly in front.
+- For guests requiring accessible seating, seats in an accessible seating location will be provided for themselves and one companion.
+Additional guests within the same party will be provided with seats in general guest seating as close as possible to the accessible seating location, often located directly in front.

 - There are two public elevators available inside the arena at Gates 1 and 6 that provide access between levels.
 There is an escalator located near section 109/110.